The Nanomechanics Group

 (group leader)

-The goal of our group is to understand the physical processes governing surface phenomena such as friction, wear and adhesion down to the atomic scale.
-This is made possible by the combination of advanced microscopy techniques such as AFM, SEM and TEM with modeling work and numeric simulations performed in collaboration with different groups.
+The goal of our research is to understand the physics governing mechanical processes such as friction, wear and adhesion down to the atomic scale and, related to that, the driven motion of molecules and metal clusters on solid surfaces.
+This is made possible by the combination of advanced microscopy techniques such as AFM, SEM and TEM with modelling work and numeric simulations performed in collaboration with several groups.
 This research line, which is fundamental in nature, has a broad range of applications ranging from solid lubrication to sensorics.
-It may also help to understand and mitigate environmental problems such as the nucleation and release of nanoparticles out of solid surfaces damaged by abrasive or plastic wear.
+It may also help to understand and mitigate environmental problems such as the nucleation and release of nanoplastics out of solid surfaces damaged by abrasive wear.

 Early stages of abrasive wear on amorphous materials